seregazhuk/seregazhuk.github.io_old/_posts/2016-05-02-php-liskov.md

 }
 {% endhighlight %}

 I know that it does not look logical in a real world.
 It looks wrong.
 It sounds wrogns.
-But acording to OOP it is right.
+But according to OOP it is right.
 Now our *SportsCarMechanic* class does not break it's parent contract.

 ### Rule 2.
 Return values.